MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-collection.md

 ---
-Description: 'A superclass for classes that represent a collection of CIM\_ManagedElement objects and the subclasses of managed elements.' ms.assetid: 'be487f20-b277-47fd-b088-f9ebc349e0a3'
+Description: A superclass for classes that represent a collection of CIM\_ManagedElement objects and the subclasses of managed elements. ms.assetid: be487f20-b277-47fd-b088-f9ebc349e0a3
-title: 'CIM\_Collection class'
+title: CIM\_Collection class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_Collection class